guardaco/inzicht-api/README.md

   Check util/sync.js --help for options, particulary -D to erase the current DB.

   *NOTE*: there is no need to run this manually since the historic synchronization is built in into the web application.
-Running *Litesight-api* normally will trigger the historic sync automatically.
+Running *inzicht-api* normally will trigger the historic sync automatically.

 ### DB storage requirement

-To store the blockchain and address related information, *Litesight-api* uses LevelDB.
+To store the blockchain and address related information, *inzicht-api* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on

   ``~/.guldencoin-insight/``

-Please note that some older versions of Litesight-API store that on `<Litesight's root>/db`.
+Please note that some older versions of inzicht-API store that on `<inzicht's root>/db`.

 This can be changed at config/config.js.
 As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).

 ## Development

-To run Litesight locally for development with grunt:
+To run inzicht locally for development with grunt:

 ```$ NODE_ENV=development grunt```